GSA/SmartPay-RFI/01_draft RFQ.md

 ##### 6.2.1 Technical Submissions
 Technical submissions must consist of a technical proposal of no more than four (4) pages, a staffing plan of no more than three (3) pages plus resumes and signed letters of intent to participate, and references to two source code samples, preferably open source.
 Technical proposals and staffing plans must be submitted using 12-point type.

 The technical proposal must set forth the Contractor's proposed approach to providing the services required, including programming language(s) the Contractor proposes to use.
 The technical proposal must also make clear that the Contractor understands the details of the project requirements.
 The technical proposal must also identify potential obstacles to efficient development and include plans to overcome those potential obstacles.
-The technical proposal must also include a description of the Contractor's plans, if any, to provide services through a joint venture, teaming partner, or subcontractors.

 The staffing plan must set forth the Contractor's proposed approach to staffing the requirements of this project, including the titles of each of the labor categories proposed and proposed level of effort for each member of the Contractor's development team.
 The staffing plan must also identify the proposed Project Manager and proposed Technical Lead by name, and include a resume for each.
 Those resumes must include a brief description of the experience and capability for each individual, but cannot exceed one (1) page in length each.
-Contractors proposing Key Personnel who are not currently employed by the Contractor or a teaming partner must include a signed letter of intent from the individual proposed as Key Personnel that they intend to participate in this project for at least one (1) year.
-The staffing plan must also set forth the extent to which the proposed team for this project was involved in the development of the source code referred to in the next paragraph.
+Contractors proposing Key Personnel who are not currently employed by the Contractor must include a signed letter of intent from the individual proposed as Key Personnel that they intend to participate in this project for at least one (1) year.
+The staffing plan must also set forth the extent to which the proposed team for this project was involved in the development of the source code referred to below.

 The staffing plan must set forth and explain the extent to which the Contractor will provide individuals with experience in at least each of the following areas:
 - Agile development practices